Is Online Gambling Legal in Mexico?| 30 April, 2020

 So depending on one’s point of view, online gambling could be seen as legal or illegal, which is a very similar situation to the USA.
 The problem originally stems from the original Gaming Law being an overly general statute that really needed additional legislation to address the specific details on gaming and gambling.
 There was an attempt for this to be addressed in 2004, and the regulations have been further amended in 2012 and 2013; in an effort to clarify issues regarding the use of slot machines and skill based electronic games.

 However, there is more legislative work required by the government; especially when it comes to online gambling.
 This fact is emphasised by the distinct lack of a legal definition of what online gaming actually is in Mexican law!

 A new online gambling law was proposed in 2014, designed to resolve a lot of uncertainty within the online gambling industry.
 It was then postponed to 2015, and since then there has been little change, as one look at the current gambling regulations will tell you.

-In the meantime, online gambling continues to grow – with games such as online casino sa especially popular – and it’s fair to say that online casinos are competing like crazy, and gaining a dominant role in Mexican society and their economy.
+In the meantime, online gambling continues to grow – with games such as online casino sa especially popular – and it’s fair to say that online casinos are competing like crazy, and gaining a dominant role in Mexican society and its economy.
 It has been confirmed that tax revenues from gambling contributes significantly to the Government purse, with gambling directly employing over 35,000 locals and an additional 105,000 people indirectly.